Skip to content

 Connect2id

-This guide explains the development and packaging of Java plugins for the Connect2id server.
+This guide explains how to develop and package Java plugins for the Connect2id server.

-The server features over 15 plugin interfaces, called Service Provider Interfaces (SPI) in Java.
-The SPI is a standard Java facility to dynamically load bytecode that implements an interface contract.
-The plugin bytecode is typically packaged in a JAR file for convenience.
+as Service Provider Interfaces (SPI) in Java.
+An SPI is a standard Java mechanism for dynamically loading implementations of an interface at runtime.
+The plugin implementation is typically packaged in a JAR file.

 1. Set up your project